qLibc

 qlisttbl->removeobj(): Remove objects with given object pointer.

 This call is useful when you want to remove an element while traversing a table using getnext().
-So the address pointed by obj maybe different than the actual object in a table, but it's ok because we'll recalculate the actual object address by referring it's links.
+The address pointed to by obj may be different from the actual object in the table, but that is OK because we will recalculate the actual object address by following its links.

 Parameters